 The monitoring will be representative of the Port Kembla harbour catchment.
-Monitoring will be undertaken prior to Stage 2A works commencing and continue for the duration of activities and site has been stabilised post activities conclusion.
+Monitoring has started during Stage 1 and will continue throughout Stage 2A and Stage 2B until the MBD Site Compound and Emplacement Cell Construction Site has been stabilised post construction of the Project.

-In accordance with EPL No. 21529 Condition M5.1 AIE is required to undertake weather monitoring at Point 21 (refer to Figure 2.2) in accordance with the criteria outlined in Table 9.1.
+In accordance with EPL No. 21529 Condition M6.1 AIE is required to undertake weather monitoring at Point 21 (refer to Figure 2.2) in accordance with the criteria outlined in Table 9.1.

-Table 9.1 Weather monitoring criteria for Point 21 ----------- --
+Table 9.1 Weather monitoring criteria for Point 21